resemble-ai/resemble-unity-text-to-speech/README.md

 * [Try out sample scenes](#try-out-sample-scenes)

 ## General info
-Unity plugin to interface our API
+Unity plugin to interface our API.

+Resemble helps you build AI generated voices from just minutes of audio data.
+To build your voice, [go to our website](https://www.resemble.ai).

+**Note: You need a Resemble account with an API token to use the plugin**

 ## Setup
 You can add Assets and Projects settings folders to your project or directly download the [latest build here](Output/ResemblePlugin.unitypackage).